ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Disabling Ligatures
 -------------------

-By disabling ligatures you would get a 1-1 mapping between characters and submobjects.
-This would fix coloring issue's.
+By disabling ligatures you would get a one-to-one mapping between characters and submobjects.
+This would fix some issues with coloring text.

 .. warning::

-    Be aware that using this method with a text which heavily needs ligatures may not work as expected.
-For example, when disabling ligatures with Arabic text the output doesn't looks as expected.
+    Be aware that using this method with text that heavily depends on ligatures (Arabic text) may yield unexpected results.

-You can disable ligatures by passing ``disable_ligatures`` parameter to :class:`Text`.
-For example,
+You can disable ligatures by passing ``disable_ligatures`` to :class:`Text`.
+For example:

 .. manim:: DisableLigature
     :save_last_frame: